mflova/mflova-vim-config/README.md

 If vim is already installed, you only need to copy the content of the vimrc and change the mapping of the av.vim plugin to better use the editor.

 ## How to update this repository
-The two main files (todo.txt and cfg/.vimrc) are expected to be changed directly from here.
+The two main files (todo.txt and cfg/.vimrc) are expected to be changed directly from there.
 During vim installation, the .vimrc that will be read from now on is the one at cfg/.vimrc!
 Not the one by default at .vim/.vimrc

 ## How to use this setup
 Following tables gather all the commands and shortcuts I like using: